HANDLING SIN (BY MARK OVERTON)

 Let’s summarize the main points of this article:

-• Sin is dangerous.
-Churches teach many lies (both explicit and by impression) saying that sin won’t bring you pain.
+- Sin is dangerous.
+Churches teach many lies (both explicit and by false impression) saying that sin won’t bring you pain.
 Reject them.
 Fear sin, because it can cause you to be put in hell.

-By avoiding sin and serving God, you will be righteous, and you will receive the reward of a righteous person.
+By avoiding sin and serving God, you will be righteous and thus you will receive the glorious reward of a righteous person instead of punishment.